yongsu-bloo/mli_2019summer_training/seq2seq/README.md

                         0: nothing, 1: test only, else: eval and test --decay               Halving lr for each epoch after 5th epoch --local_rank LOCAL_RANK
+                        automatically selected by apex. do not set it manually.
   --no-multi            use single gpu
 ```
 ##### Plot Result